Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

 Let $\{X_t\}_{t=1}^T$ be a $K$-dimensional strictly stationary time series with $\mathbb E X_t=0$ and $\mathbb E\|X_t\|^2<\infty$.
 Fix nonempty index sets $\mathcal I,\mathcal J\subset\{1,\dots,K\}$ corresponding to source and target components, and an admissible deformation set $\mathcal P\subset\mathbb R_+$.

 Let $\Psi$ and $\Phi$ be measurable feature maps applied to the source and target components, respectively.
-These maps are assumed to be fixed \emph{a priori} or selected on an auxiliary sample, as formalized in Assumption~\ref{ass:embed}.
-For each $\tau\in\mathcal P$, define
+These maps are assumed to be fixed \emph{a priori} or selected on an auxiliary sample that is independent of the evaluation sample, as formalized in Assumption~\ref{ass:embed}.
+In particular, the feature maps are not tuned on the data used for inference.